 The federal government assists in various other financial aid programs.

-According to The U.S. Department of Education (ED), various student federal grants are offered by it to the ones attending four-year colleges, universities, and career schools.
+According to the U.S. Education Department (ED), student federal grants are offered to those attending colleges, universities, and career schools.
 These are:

 Applying For Financial Aid In Philadelphia